ChristinaL24/Paws-N-Pals/README.md

 A full stack web application for prospective pet owners who want to find adoptable pets.

 The inspiration behind this application stems from my strong love for all animals.
 Besides being a dog mom, there was a point in time where I spent four years of my time working on a farm.
-What made this opportunity special was the fact that I got to bond with the animals I worked with.
+What made this opportunity special was the fact that I got to bond with the farm animals I worked with(Cows, chickens, and goats?
+Oh my).
 Paws N Pals is a modern twist on your everyday dating app; rather than match individuals with other people, it matches people with adoptable animals(or "pals") within their area.

 # Technologies Used
 - HTML5